GLOBAL MARKETS-Asian shares creep ahead, count on Fed being benign

 SYDNEY, Oct 30 (Reuters) - Asian share markets took heart from record highs in U.S. stocks on Wednesday as investors wagered the Federal Reserve would rock no boats at its policy meeting and leave stimulus in place for the next few months at least.

-Japan’s Nikkei led the way with a gain of 1.2 percent, while Australian shares added 0.3 percent and Shanghai stocks 1 percent.
-MSCI’s index of Asia-Pacific shares outside Japan crept up 0.5 percent.
+Japan’s Nikkei led the way with a gain of 1.2 percent, while Australian shares added 0.4 percent and Shanghai 0.5 percent.
+MSCI’s index of Asia-Pacific shares outside Japan crept up 0.3 percent.

-European shares were expected to edge higher, too.
-Capital Spreads predicted Britain’s FTSE 100 to open 13 points or 0.2 percent higher, Germany’s DAX to gain 0.04 percent and France’s CAC 40 to open flat.

 A mixed bag of economic data caused few frowns since it merely reinforced expectations the Fed will maintain the status quo when its two-day policy meeting ends on Wednesday.